Holidays Calendar for November 13, 2022

 !

-December 13 is the National Indian Pudding Day.
-Indian pudding is a kind of hasty pudding typical for New England.
+November 13 is National Indian Pudding Day.
+Indian pudding is a type of hasty pudding typical for New England.
 This dessert is considered a cold-weather classic.

 Hasyl Bayramy is one of the oldest folk festivals in Turkmenistan, that is held to celebrate the new harvest.
 It's annually celebrated on the second Sunday in November.